wisdomdzontoh/NODE-API-BACKEND/README.md

 ## About NODE.js API

-This project is created to teach you how to create a Restful CRUD API with Node.js, Express and MongoDB.
+This project is created to implement Restful CRUD API with Node.js, Express and MongoDB.

 If you want to learn how the project is developed.
 You can contact me via email: wisdomdzontoh@gmail.com